Battle of Agrigentum: Prelude to the Siege of Agrigentum

 The Romans intended to send two legions to Sicily in 262 BC, and were probably willing to negotiate peace with Carthage.
 Since 264 BC, when they had declared war on Carthage, there had not been much serious fighting between the two except for a small battle in the straits of Messana.
-The Carthaginians also made conciliatory gestures at the start of the war, but in 262 BC, they started to increase their forces in Sicily.
+Eventually, in 264 BC, the Romans took Messana and defeated the Syracusan and Carthaginian armies around the town.
+In 263 BC, the Syracusans, who had initially opposed the Roman takeover of Messana, made peace with them and began supplying their troops.
+Following the defection of Syracuse, several small Carthaginian dependencies switched to the Romans.
+The Carthaginians made conciliatory gestures at the start of the war, but by 262 BC, they started to increase their forces in Sicily.
 Once the Carthaginians started increasing their forces on the island, the Romans sent consuls there.
 The consuls were the generals of the Roman army, and with them came several legions.
 The Carthaginians hired Ligurian, Celtic, and Spanish mercenaries to encourage their enemies in Sicily to attack the Romans on the half of the island which the Romans controlled.
-Agrigentum at this point became the main base for the Carthaginians.
+After the loss of Messana and the arrival of numerous Carthaginian reinforcements, Agrigentum became the main base of operations for the Carthaginian military on the island.

 The Carthaginians began sending forces to Sardinia using sea power, but most of their army was in Sicily.
 It seemed that they planned to use the island as a base for attacks on Italy.
 The Roman consuls, Lucius Postumius Megellus and Quintus Mamilius Vitulus focused their forces on Agrigentum.
 The consuls commanded a combined force of 40,000 men.
 Hannibal Gisco, the commander of Agrigentum and the son of Gisgo, gathered many of the people who lived in the area surrounding the city behind the city walls, swelling the population of the city to about 50,000; his garrison was relatively small.
 Hannibal refused to fight outside the city walls, which the Romans might have seen as a sign of weakness.
 The Romans then set up their camp about a mile from the city and harvested the crops from the area.